jcdickinson/racemus/README.md

 1. `generate-key.ps1` is both a Powershell and Bash script.
 You will need openssl on the path.
+2. `rustup target add x86_64-pc-windows-gnu --toolchain nightly`
-2. Once you have a key, cargo run should just work.
+3. Once you have a key, cargo run should just work.